Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 Urolitiasis, characterized by stone formation in the bladder, the kidneys or even the ureter.
 Then, the cat has difficulty urinating, drink more and, sometimes, we notice the presence of blood in the urine.
 Stones can be removed with surgery;

 Asthma, also known as chronic or allergic bronchitis, causing short-term breathing difficulties and long-term lung damage.
 Corresponds to an allergic reaction to certain substances present in the environment, like dust mites, pollens, chemical or synthetic products (for example cleaning products), cigarette smoke … The affected animal suffers bouts of coughing and shortness of breath, while your breath makes a kind of hiss.
-However, treatments can greatly improve your quality of life, reducing both the number and intensity of attacks;
+But, treatments can greatly improve your quality of life, reducing both the number and intensity of attacks;

 Respiratory problems, due to the elongated and triangular shape of its head.
 If so, is less inclined to move and strain;